paulross/dtrace-py/README.md

 ```
 $ sudo dtrace -s d_demo/a_py_flowinfo.d -p 24601
 ```

-And you should see something like this:
+`Ctrl-C` to stop, you should see something like this:

 ![](images/A_TracingFunctions.png)

-On the right we have the following columns:
+On the right we have the following columns for each function call or return:

 1. Core number.
 2. PID.
-3. Delta time in microseconds.
+3. Delta time in microseconds from previous line.
-4. File and line number.
+4. Source file and line number.
-5. Type of the probe.
+5. Type of the probe, in all these cases it is func but garbage collection start/stop is also possible.
 6. Function, indented by stack depth.

 This even traces the standard library.